 Skip to main content

-Keep your pages in W&B faster and more responsive by logging within these suggested bounds.
+Keep your pages in W&B faster and more responsive by logging within the following suggested bounds.

 Use wandb.log to track experiment metrics.
 Once logged, these metrics generate charts and show up in tables.
 Too much logged data can make the app slow.

-Keep the total number of distinct metrics under 10,000.
+For faster performance, keep the total number of distinct metrics in a project under 10,000.

 wandb.log(